finbourne/scheduler-sdk-java/sdk/docs/SchedulesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SchedulesApi apiInstance = apiFactory.build(SchedulesApi.class);

         SchedulesApi apiInstance = ApiFactoryBuilder.build(fileName).build(SchedulesApi.class);
         String scope = "scope_example"; // String | Scope of the schedule to be deleted String code = "code_example"; // String | Code of the schedule to be deleted try {
+            // uncomment the below to set overrides at the request level
+            // apiInstance.deleteSchedule(scope, code).execute(opts);

             apiInstance.deleteSchedule(scope, code).execute();
         } catch (ApiException e) {
             System.err.println("Exception when calling SchedulesApi#deleteSchedule");